Submitted by on

 CMMC 2.0 Levels

 Because not all contractors or subcontractors manage the same sensitivity of defense-related data, CMMC compliance requirements are presented in levels.
 When CMMC 2.0 is fully implemented, DoD requests for information (RFI) and requests for proposal (RFP) will include which CMMC compliance level is required for a given contract.
-Before consideration, a contractor will be assessed by a third-party assessment firm and given a score based on their assessment.
+Before consideration, a contractor will be assessed by a third-party assessment firm and given a score based on its assessment.

 CMMC 2.0 Levels